AnthonyFisi/Portafolio/README.md

 #### 2020

 I was developed a Clone Uber Eats App
-In this case I didn't published my app in playstore and appstore but i upload some videos on youtube plataform.
+In this case I didn't published my app in playstore and appstore but i uploaded some videos on youtube plataform.

 - https://www.youtube.com/channel/UCo9bGAKYr5zI7b3Vwm5QxSg